 “It’s been lonely since Lucky left,” Shelly said.
 “Financially, someone to share the rent would be helpful.
 George, you were flourishing at school here.
 I want to help.
 But work keeps me very busy.
 Manny — she no longer called him Dr. Garcia — for all practical purposes, George will be on his own.”

 “I’m surprised you’re even considering doing this, thank you,” Garcia said.
-“George will get a car when he turns sixteen so he can drive himself around — like for all those dentist appointments.
-His teeth are a mess.
+“George will get a car when he turns sixteen so he can drive himself around — like for all those dentist appointments.”

-“If things aren’t working out, George, you’ll need to go back to Chicago,” his father warned.
+His father warned.
+“If things don’t work out, George, you’ll need to go back to Chicago.”

 Shelly added thoughtfully.
-“We’ll have to have some ground rules, George,” and laid down curfews and rules for neatness, sharing food and the bathroom.
+“We’ll have to have some ground rules, George.
+I will write down curfews, house rules for neatness, sharing food, the bathroom and more.
+Will share the file with you.

 “Well enough of that,” she said, “Manny, how’s your research coming along?”